Research and Innovation

 Sponsored Research

-There are more than 7,500 externally funded sponsored projects throughout the university, with the total sponsored support revenue of $1.98 billion during the fiscal year ending August 31, 2023, including the SLAC National Accelerator Laboratory (SLAC).
-The federal government sponsors over three-quarters of these projects, including SLAC.
+There are more than 7,500 externally funded sponsored projects throughout the university, with the total sponsored support revenue of $2.2 billion during the fiscal year ending August 31, 2024, including the SLAC National Accelerator Laboratory (SLAC) and public assistance grant awards from the Federal Emergency Management Agency (FEMA).
+The federal government sponsors over three-quarters of these projects, including SLAC and FEMA awards.

 Independent Laboratories, Centers and Institutes

-There are 15 independent laboratories, centers and institutes that provide physical and intellectual intersections between schools and disciplines.
+There are 15 independent laboratories, centers and institutes under the Office of Vice Provost and Dean of Research that provide physical and intellectual intersections between schools and disciplines.
 These institutes are in line with Stanford’s long-standing tradition of crossing boundaries to tackle large problems, engaging faculty and their students in collaborations that range from international and economic studies to studies on the environment, energy and health.
 Visit the interdisciplinary programs website for more information.

 Science, Technology, Engineering and Math (STEM) Laboratories and Institutes